Suraiya: Later life and death

-She died at Mumbai's Harkishandas Hospital on 31 January 2004 aged 75, after being admitted there a week previously suffering from various ailments, including hypoglycemia, ischaemia and insulinoma.
-She had not long since been discharged after a previous hospitalisation.
+Suraiya died at Mumbai's Harkishandas Hospital on 31 January 2004 aged 75, after being admitted there for a week previously suffering from various ailments, including hypoglycemia, ischaemia and insulinoma.
 Among her visitors were Sunil Dutt, Naushad and Pratap A. Rana.
 Actor Dharmendra, who was her ardent fan, attended her funeral.
 She was buried at Badakabarastan in Marine Lines, Mumbai.

-For the last thirty years of her life, she had a family friend and guide in her lawyer, Dhimant Thakkar and his family, with whom she had very close family relations.
-During the last six months of her life, Suraiya lived with the Thakkar family, who admitted her to hospital when she was ill.
+During the last six months of her life, Suraiya lived with her lawyer, Dhimant Thakkar and his family.
 After her death, Suraiya's property at Worli and her house at Marine Drive went into legal dispute, as she did not leave behind an explicit will.
-While the house at Marine Drive was claimed by Thakkar, her lawyer since 1975, and her Pakistani cousin, Mehfooz Ahmed (maternal uncle M. Zahoor's son) in Dubai, her property was claimed by the adopted family of her lawyer (based on his daughter being a nominee in Suraiya's papers and gift to her as 'hiba'), and her cousin.
-No relatives from her father's side claimed anything from her property.
-In 2006, Mumbai High Court granted Mehfooz Ahmed the right to administer the estate.
-In 2008, her maternal cousin brother (Mehfooz Ahmed), who never met her for over 40 years before her death, got the right to the rented house at Krishna Mahal, valued at 7.5 crores rupees, as a tenant by the High Court judgement (according to Mumbai's old rent control laws) over her family lawyer.
-The house owner Ashwin Shah did not contest the case.
+In 2006, Mumbai High Court granted her Pakistani cousin, Mehfooz Ahmed (maternal uncle M. Zahoor's son) the right to administer the estate.
+In 2008, Ahmed, who never met her for over 40 years before her death, got the right to the rented house at Krishna Mahal, valued at 7.5 crores rupees, as a tenant by the High Court judgement (according to Mumbai's old rent control laws) over her family lawyer.
 The cousin had no objection to the house being sold.